ibm-cloud-architecture/appmod-liberty-tekton/README.md

 ## Deploy the Application using OpenShift Pipelines
 The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster using **OpenShift Pipelines**.
 An alternative is to use **ArgoCD** for deployment.
 Click here to see the [Deploy the Application using OpenShift Pipelines and ArgoCD](#deploy-the-application-using-openshift-pipelines-and-argocd) option

+The diagram below shows the following flow:

+1) A developer commits code to the `application repository`
+2) A webhook starts a `tekton pipeline` running in the `build` project
+3) A `tekton task` clones the application source code (4) from the application repository, uses `Maven` to compile and test the application before using `buildah` to create a `Docker image` which is pushed to the docker registry (5)
+6) A `tekton task` deploys the `application` to the local namespace using the image from the `docker registry` (7)

   ![Pipeline](images/tekton-flow.jpg)

 ### Prerequisites